 Holly Jolly day in the Big Apple.

 It was a Sunday morning, pacing around my apartment, waiting for my friend Devon to arrive.
 We were going to make the two-hour drive to New York together.
 After he arrived, we pulled away from the house.
 In a rented car and immediately started listing off the things we were going to buy.
 In the hopes that Uncle Steve was going to get a New York Giants sweatshirt and aunt Jenny would get a set of cookbooks.

-Christmas shopping for all family and friends happens on Canal street.
+Xmas shopping for all family and friends happens on Canal street.

 Hence, I had my eye on a pair of gold earrings for my mom.
 Tired of seeing my dad squint to see the scores of his sports teams.
 On his tiny, black-and-white, nineteen inch Television.
 After this Christmas dad was getting a bigger and better Television.
 Up to the present time cousins were getting handheld Gameboys.
 As long as it is the newest versions on the market.
 The kids in the neighborhood would receive the newest toys and the coolest clothes.